ual-cci/MSc-Coding-2/Week-1.md

 https://www.w3schools.com/cpp/default.asp

-The things I'll be introducting you today are as follows:
+The things I'll be introducing you to today are as follows:

 - preprocessing and compilation
 - main.cpp